The following information is updated periodically. Last updated in May 2023.

 Terrapin Outdoor Center - Piedmont

 You'll just have to visit this place to understand the magnitude of their selection.
 There are literally hundreds of kayaks scattered around.
-It's about two hours away in the middle of nowhere but it's definitely worth the drive.
+It's about two hours away from Huntsville but it's definitely worth the drive.
 The main building houses the more expensive whitewater kayaks and such.
-Next to it is a barn-like structure with four rows each probably 40 yards long filled with kayaks.
-Then there are more kayaks strewn about in the front and side yards.
-Just down the road is the owner's home which sits on Terrapin Creek.
+Next to it is an indoor/outdoor structure with four rows each probably 40 yards long filled with kayaks.
+Then there are more kayaks in the front and side yards.
+Between Davy & I, we've bought 10+ kayaks from these guys.
+Super nice folks.
+Did I mention they have great prices too?
+They may make their money back on the accessories though.
+I checked a couple prices for life jackets and paddles and found them to be a bit steep personally.

 I won't list their selection here because a) it would be too much to list and b) they do a decent job keeping their website updated.